-Get out a book and start reading to learn how to talk with dentures.
-I got out a book and read aloud.
-This really helped me to learn how to talk with a mouthful of plastic.
-It isn't hard, it is just something to get used to.
-I was so irritated that I got the dentures, and I was just plain pissed off.
-But after a couple weeks, I realized I could talk right, I could get used to them, and most of all, I could finally smile without being embarrassed.
-Like I said, it is a little frustrating at first, but keep at it and you will be a pro.
-If you want to practice a little before you get your dentures and teeth pulled, stuff a sock in your mouth and try to talk.
+I learned quickly what words I needed to work on.
+Practice annunciation of words or letters you are struggling with.
+It sounds more difficult of a process than it really is; it's just something to help if you have trouble.
+To be honest, I got so irritated that I got the dentures; I was just plain pissed off.
+After a couple weeks, I realized I could talk right, I could get used to them, and most of all, I could finally smile without being embarrassed.
+Like I said, it is a little frustrating at first, but keep at it and you will be fine.
+If you want to practice a little before you get your teeth, put a small plastic bowl in your mouth.

 Chewing Gum With Dentures

 Attention all gum chewers: If you don't get Freedent gum or sugarless gum, you will be left in a mess.
 Myself, I can't even chew sugarless.
 The best thing to do is try chewing gum at home first to see what gum you can chew.
 If you don't and you go out in public and didn't choose the right gum, you will have gum literally sticking to the roof of your plate and it will be everywhere when you try to pull it off.
 You may actually have to even pull your teeth out as you pull the gum off the teeth and scrape the gum off.
 These are all just things you really need to know that no one bothered to tell me.

 To properly get the bacteria and food stains off your teeth, you will need to soak them (every night is recommended by my dentist).
 I use Polident's 3 Minute Cleanser so I can put my teeth back in right away.